In today’s digital landscape, a nonprofit is synonymous with its donation form.

 - Selects or adds the donation amount,

 6. Get Recurring Donors On-Board Quickly

-Finding donors who are willing to donate consistently is first-prize for any campaign.
+Finding donors who are willing to donate consistently is the first-prize for any campaign.
 The onboarding process should not need to be a long and tedious registration, filled with verification emails and gathering info that you actually don’t even need.

 The time spent on this exercise should be kept to an absolute minimum.
 Donorbox handles donor onboarding like a champion.
 It literally takes a single mouse-click.
 No extra info is needed to complete the process.
 The Donor gets an email with instructions to log in and that’s it.

-Sometimes, donors want to contribute but aren’t sure what amounts are acceptable.
+Sometimes, donors want to contribute but aren’t sure what donation amounts are acceptable.
 You don’t want to “demand” a set amount from donors.
 In some cases, the amount might too high for them to afford so they just don’t give at all.

 Avoid this by suggesting a choice of various amounts so they can decide on how much they want to give.
 Start with a minimum amount – around $5-10 is usually a good starting point.
 Add some higher amounts for donors that can afford it.
 And include some higher (but not unreasonable) options too.